 Now, based on this release, I wouldn’t go so far as to say that Hobo Johnson is one of those incel wankers that Sorrow TV makes YouTube videos about – he seems a little too chill to indulge in that kind of vile dickishness, truth be told.
 However, Lopes does come off as a slightly over-the-top and creepy “nice guy”, and it’s all quite gross to listen to honestly.
 Not only that, but it all undercuts the more personal moments of the record, which is a real shame too.

+Of course, this record isn’t just Lopes vocals and lyrics, so let’s talk about these nine songs.
 I love the groovy bass lines and lo-fi drums heard on opener ‘Sex In The City‘ (which was a great show, don’t deny it), as well as those crisp but distant saxophone melodies screaming away in the background.
 But that lovely buzz is killed off with Lopes talking about fixing his back-acne, girls who are a 10 dating guys who are an 8, how being in a loving relationship looks so perfect from his small, dark, and lonely corner, to even slipping in a sly “your mum” joke at one point.
 It’s all very stream-of-consciousness and it fades out with little rhyme or reason, which you’ll either love or hate.
 Much like the rest of his work.

 The detuned keys that kick off ‘Demarcus Cousins & Ashley’ are creepy but also very cool and they support the lyrical metaphors of being a bad person, getting locked up in jail, but finding comfort in letters sent in from the outside by a lover well enough.
 Most of the track is written about this unknown “Ashley” as Lopes compares his love (or past love) for this woman to a laundry list of other contradicting topics: “I love you like my dad loved my mum before they realised they don’t love each other anymore“.
 All with a few drum loops and some added FX sounds inserted underneath.
-It’s a pretty schizophrenic track all up in terms of its instrumentals and the samples used, with it coming off scatterbrain, to a point of detriment I feel.
+It’s a pretty schizophrenic track all up in terms of its instrumentals and the samples used, with it coming off scatterbrain, to a point of detriment.

-Next up, the short and tonally cheery ‘Mario & Link’ is about the perseverance of the two classic Nintendo characters fighting to save their respective princesses and on getting the girl, complete with video games samples taken from old Mario titles.
-And it’s pretty off-putting lyrically when you think about it; the implication being that Link/Mario/Lopes are deserving of these women’s lust and love merely their efforts and troubles.
-Which I’ll now address with three simple words: fuck that noise.
+Next up, the short and tonally cheery ‘Mario & Link’ is about the perseverance of two classic Nintendo characters fighting to save their respective princesses and on getting the girl, complete with video games samples taken from old Mario titles.
+And it’s pretty off-putting lyrically when you think about it; the implication being that Link/Mario/Lopes are deserving of these women’s lust and love merely due to their efforts and troubles.
+Which I’ll address with three simple words: fuck that noise.
 Women do not owe you shit.
-Straight up, this song can get in the fucking bin, so let’s move on.
+Straight up, this song can get in the fucking bin, let’s move on.

-The hypnotic beats, electronic elements and the sexual/marriage-theme of ‘Romeo & Juliet‘ sounds like what Macklemore would be if he grew up on angsty emo-rock instead of Biggie or Tupac in terms of vocals, tone and instrumentals.
+The hypnotic beats, electronic elements and the sexual/marriage-theme of ‘Romeo & Juliet‘ sounds like what Macklemore would be if he grew up on angsty emo-rock instead of Biggie or Tupac in terms of vocals, tone, and instrumentals.
 (So just Lil Dicky then, I guess?)
 It’s hit and miss overall, sadly hitting that glaring mid-point between the good and the bad of ‘The Rise Of Hobo Johnson‘.
 Things do get pretty emotional on ‘Father’ as Hobo talks about how his dad raised him and how his old man taught him about life and love, which is kinda sweet.
 But interjected between these engaging, personal tidbits are – no joke – Frank yelling about how he’s “the new Will Smith mixed with Michael Cera”, with him interchanging this by yelling out “Kevin Spacey” (not someone you want to be compared with currently), all with rap vocal gunshots and yelling going off in the background towards the end too.
 This all pulls you right out of the song and is utterly laughable, and I’m definitely not laughing along with Lopes.

 Thankfully, the back end of this release is actually what saves ‘The Rise Of Hobo Johnson‘ from being truly abysmal.
-For instance, the soft and twinkly keys (something this record loves to use), hand claps and subtle trap hi-hats heard in ‘Creve Coeur 1‘ are really nice touches and this track sees Hobo at what is arguably his best.
+For instance, the soft and twinkly keys (something this record loves to use), handclaps and subtle trap hi-hats heard in ‘Creve Coeur 1‘ are really nice touches and this track sees Hobo at what is arguably his best.
 It skirts that “nice guy” line but feels far more caring and less whiny than most other songs here, while being far more contemplative in tone, suitably low-key in dynamics, and telling a decent story of love gone awry to boot.
 It’s him actually being nice and loving lyrically and I can back that.

-Another good late game cut, ‘3%‘, is also one of the album’s better moments.
-The eerie backing ambience of the track is well-implemented as is the booming, clicky kick drum that anchors down whole the piece.
+Another good late-game cut, ‘3%‘, is also one of the album’s better moments.
+The eerie backing ambiance of the track is well-implemented as is the booming, clicky kick drum that anchors down whole the piece.
 While it does shift into a recalled argument between Lopes and a girl regarding him following music, being semi-broke but at least loving his life, whereas she’s making more money but hating her job and life, it all works.
 Plus, that particular part of the song sums up the intent and also possibly the reality that Lopes is in and maybe even reveals what guides his music beneath it all.
 I mean, yes, I really don’t like this record all that much but I can definitely appreciate the hustle there at least.
 Elsewhere, ‘Jesus Christ‘ sounds like an immensely stripped back Twenty One Pilots tune; like a skeleton demo of that band with piano and Tyler Joseph’s vocals left in, with a little modulation added to the vocals.
 Underneath the framing device of a confessional booth and Hobo lyrically discussing the complexity of love and faith, it’s a pretty haunting piece and another decent little cut for ‘The Rise Of Hobo Johnson‘.